-I was born and bred in Brighton and have lived here almost all my life.
+I was born and bred in Brighton and lived there almost all my life.

 For many years during my earlier adult life, I struggled with anxiety, depression and low self-worth.
 This led me down a destructive path towards problem drinking, alcoholism, drug use and gambling.
-After what were difficult and sometimes dark times, with the help of counselling and specialist addiction services, I finally overcame my anxiety, depression and lack of self-worth.
-I am also well over seven years clean and sober.
+These difficult and sometimes dark times, but with the help of counselling and specialist addiction services, I finally managed to overcame my anxiety, depression and lack of self-worth.
+I am also over nine years clean and sober.

 Does my past affect me now?

 My past troubles are now in the past where they belong.
 The trauma, anxiety and depression that I suffered from have been explored, understood and dealt with.
 I have learned why I used to think and feel the way I did and – with help – I have been able to change that.
 I now have a way of living my life that means I can deal with the anxieties, fears, and ups and downs before they grow too big.
 I no longer feel the need to escape from reality or to seek a ‘fix’ to escape my feelings.
 Certainly I have absolutely no desire to return the madness, unhappiness and chaos that alcoholism and other addictions bring with them.

 My life experience, combined with a natural desire to help others, meant that after dealing with my own mental health and addiction problems I chose to work within mental health, homelessness and addiction services whilst I studied to become a BACP Registered Counsellor.